RadicallyOpen/RadicallyOpen/_events/2017-05-NewJersey-Intensive.markdown

 ### Part 2: Rutgers University

-Part 2 will be co-hosted by Rutgers University: New Brunswick, NJ, 08901-8534 Please note: the exact dates for part 2 are yet to be confirmed, but will be in January 2018
+Part 2 will be co-hosted by Rutgers University: New Brunswick, NJ, 08901-8534

 The closes airport to Rutgers is: Newark International Airport (also about 30 minutes from the airport to New Brunswick) Amtrak and local trains run into New Brunswick from NYC, Baltimore, and Philadelphia